As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Don’t Discount limestone

-Although limestone itself may not seem that interesting as a rockhound, if fossils are what you’re looking for, limestone might have it.
+Although limestone itself may not seem as interesting as a rockhound, if fossils are what you’re looking for, limestone might have it.

 First, it’s important to note that there are three main kinds of limestone in Florida, and, likewise, they contain different kinds of fossils.